ka7ana/RedknifeSQL/README.md

 17. `Execute SQL Command` - execute an arbitrary SQL command provided by the user.
 Formats the output as a table.
 18. `Get server principals` - lists the `user`, `pricipal_id`, `type_desc` and `default_database_name` from `sys.server_principals`.

-### Exiting SQLClient
+### Exiting RedknifeSQL

-Entering option value `q`, `quit` or `exit` (irrespective of case) will exit SQLClient and close the current DB connection (if one exists).
+Entering option value `q`, `quit` or `exit` (irrespective of case) will exit RedknifeSQL and close the current DB connection (if one exists).

 ## Non-interactive (script mode)

-In script mode, SQLClient reads an input file (specified by the `--script` argument) containing SQL statements to execute.
+In script mode, RedknifeSQL reads an input file (specified by the `--script` argument) containing SQL statements to execute.
 Note that the `--server` and `--db` command line args must be supplied in order to specify which server and database to connect to.

-Upon connecting to the specified database, SQLClient automatically executes the following options:
+Upon connecting to the specified database, RedknifeSQL automatically executes the following options:

 - `Get user information` (option 2)
 - `Get impersonatable roles` (option 3)